drjayington/iss-tracker/README.md

 ### `notes`

-The google map api key(I dont want to be charged) has not been used so errors + water markers will be shown.
+The google map api key has not been used(I dont want to be charged) so ... a warning pop up is displayed + There are some errors in the console not been used so errors + water markers will be shown.

 The position of ISS is polled once every 5.5 seconds (roughly the value recommend by the API), so try leaving the app running for a little while to see multiple markers